Did you know that there were over 150 million pieces of direct mail sent out in 2015 alone?

 It is one of the oldest forms of marketing, yet still holds its weight in modern times.

 The cost of this will depend on design, quantity, distribution, printing, and other aspects.
 These can be lowered by doing some grunt work and completing it in-house.

 The benefits of direct advertising include its personalization, precise targeting, and the ability to be measured easily.

-I would recommend painting a picture in the customer’s head by detailing exactly what they will experience by using your product.
+In terms of how to write direct mail, I would recommend painting a picture in the customer’s head by detailing exactly what they will experience by using your product.
 Reference back to the Ferrari ad I displayed earlier as an example.